 The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

-Updated August 2023
+Updated August 2025

 1. Use a comma before a coordinating conjunction that joins two independent clauses.
 Hint: coordinating conjunctions are FANBOYS (for, and, nor, but, or, yet, so).

-• We spent several hours discussing solutions to the problem, but we failed to decide on a course of action.
+• We spent hours discussing solutions to the problem, but we failed to decide on a course of action.

 • The committee plans to collect the data by March but will not have the report completed until June.